jimratliff/GenoMac-user/resources/docs_to_display_to_user/Waterfox_how_to_configure_tabs2list_extension.md

 - Tabs2List
   - ❑ Toggle the switch to ON ✅

-## Open the preferences for Consent-O-Matic
+## Open the preferences for Tabs2List
 - ❑ Context-click on the “…” button to the right of the switch you just toggled, and select “Preferences”

 ## Selectively change the following default settings